 See the English language entry requirements for courses at the School of Social Sciences and a full list of all English language qualifications accepted by the University.

 The School of Social Sciences holds open events throughout the year.
-Come along and learn more about our courses, speak to programme leaders and find out about studying with the School.
+Come along and learn more about our courses, speak to course leaders and find out about studying with the School.
 To find out more about these events visit the School of Social Sciences website.

 How to apply